What to know about variable heart rhythms and AFib

 Having your blood pressure measured is quick and painless.
 A nurse secures a rubber cuff around your upper arm and inflates it, temporarily stopping the blood flow in your main artery.
 The air in the cuff is then released, resulting in the blood pulsing back through the artery.
 The nurse listens with a stethoscope until the pressure in the artery exceeds the pressure in the blood pressure cuff.

-Blood pressure tests are painless and only last about a minute.
+Blood pressure tests are painless and last about a minute.
 Stay seated with both feet on the floor and breathe normally.
 Most importantly, remember to relax—anxiety can cause your blood pressure reading to be higher than normal.

 Get tips from Ohio State experts right to your inbox.